MiguelGarcaoSilva/msig/README.rst

 How to cite
 ---------------

-If you use this method in your research, please cite the following paper: TODO:
+If you use this method in your research, please cite the following paper: Paper available soon.